 Lagunas

 Synopsis of Lagunas

-For Sarah Hepola, alcohol was “the gasoline of all adventure”.
-Drinking meant being free, it was part of her right as a strong and progressive woman of the 21st century.
-But it had a price.
-He often woke up with gaps and a blank space where there should have been four hours.
-He started spending his mornings doing detective work: “What did I say last night?
-Who was that guy?
-Where am I?”
+For Sarah Hepola, alcohol was ‘the fuel for every adventure’.
+Drinking meant being free; it was part of her right as a strong, progressive woman of the 21st century.
+But it came at a price.
+She often woke up with gaps in her memory and a blank space where four hours should have been.
+She began spending her mornings doing detective work: ‘What did I say last night?
+Who was that bloke?
+Where am I?’

+Lagunas